 What time do you finish work?

-Working for myself means that work never really ends but I try to down tools by 9pm as my brain needs time to shut down before I hit the hay.
+Working for myself means that work never really ends but I try to put down the tools by 9pm as my brain needs time to shut down before I hit the hay.

 How do you wind down?